NTShelter

 The following section provides an overview of these campaigns but is by no means exclusive.
 NT Shelter’s advocacy is also outlined further in our advocacy and submissions.

-1. Make renting fair, safe and certain
+Make renting fair, safe and certain

 The Residential Tenancies Act has a critical role to play in safeguarding the housing needs of the Northern Territory’s residents, ensuring that tenants are not evicted unnecessarily into homelessness, and providing pathways for people out of homelessness into accommodation.
 It provides governance over the suitability of dwellings for habitation, security of tenure and safety and control of the living space.
+There is no reason why the Northern Territory should lag behind other States when it comes to tenancy legislation.
+We want to see a fair, safe and certain Residential Tenancies Act in the Territory.
+We’re advocating alongside eleven organisations to make renting in the Northern Territory fair, safe and certain.
+You can read more about the campaign here.

 Over 50 social, property, business, environment, local councils and research groups have banded together to call on Federal and State Governments to stimulate the economy with an energy efficient and solar, low-income housing installation boom.
 The four elements of the proposal are: